 Nurses play a critical role in patient care.
-They???re the smiling faces patients see when they???re sick; they???re advocates for the patients and their families.
-Truly, they are the heartbeat of a hospital.
-We care about you, your nursing career today and your future.
-Great options and great opportunities.
+Nurses are the smiling face patients see when they???re sick; nurses advocate for the patient and their family.
+Nurses care about our patients and we care about you, your nursing career today and in the future.

 If you are a New Graduate Nurse with less than 12 months of experience, please visit the main job search page and use keywords RN New Grad to search for openings.